-Therefore, it can define that career development is a competency requirement for development, and career paths will determine the basis for employee development, (Soedjipto,2002).
+Therefore, it can be defined that career development is a competency requirement for development, and career paths will determine the basis for employee development (Soedjipto,2002).
 Employees who are considered weak in certain aspects of competence can be directed to certain competency development activities so that they are expected to improve their performance.
-Among the competency development options include "assessment centre" experience traininginstitutions, and, development tasks.
-This is in line with Choyimah (2005) saying that there is an influence of Employee Development on employee performance at the Semarang City Regional StaffingAgency.
-Yusnelly (2012) said that there is a positive and significant influence between career development on employee performance and employee job satisfaction.
+Among the competency development options are "assessment centre" experience, training institutions, and development tasks.
+This is in line with Choyimah (2005), saying that there is an influence of Employee Development on employee performance at the Semarang City Regional Staffing Agency.
+Yusnelly (2012) said that there is a positive and significant influence of career development on employee performance and employee job satisfaction.